Hybrid work models - What forms do they take?

 - Office First: The office remains the primary place of work.
 Working outside the office is only the exception.

-Working time
+Working hours

 - Fixed: The working time is fixed.

-- Partially flexible: there are core working hours with an additional flexitime option
+- Partially flexible: There are core working hours with an additional flexitime option

-What are the implications of the different models
+What effects do the different models have

 More flexibility leads to ...